AdityaAS/Fashion-Recommendation-using-ML/README.md

 2. **Matrix Factorization**: We hope to have our final results for the matrix factorization method for the mid-term report.
 We will start with standard matrix factorization methods proposed in REF 1, and modify the method according to our use case

-3. **Content based methods**[REF 3]: Since our dataset contains a lot of information about the products themselves (product group, image, product description) it is fair to assume that using this additional data would help boost the performance obtained via the matrix factorization method.
+3. **Content based methods**[3]: Since our dataset contains a lot of information about the products themselves (product group, image, product description) it is fair to assume that using this additional data would help boost the performance obtained via the matrix factorization method.
 To incorporate content information, we will use classical vision and nlp models such as sift features, bag of words model

-4. **Neural network based methods**[REF 4]: Since neural networks have proven time and again to be powerful feature extractors, in this stage of the project we will rely on pretrained vision and language models to generate features for the product images and descriptions and use these features in our recommendation systems pipeline.
+4. **Neural network based methods**[4]: Since neural networks have proven time and again to be powerful feature extractors, in this stage of the project we will rely on pretrained vision and language models to generate features for the product images and descriptions and use these features in our recommendation systems pipeline.

 We hope to have the following results as part of the final report
-- Performance of methods: We believe that Neural network based methods will perform the best whereas Matrix factorization will perform the worst of our chosen methods
+1. Comparative evaluation of the 3 methods: We believe that Neural network based methods will perform the best whereas Matrix factorization will perform the worst of our chosen methods
-- Ablation study measuring the importance of different features
+2. Ablation study measuring the importance of different features
-- Predict with high accuracy (>75%): What products is a customer more likely to buy in the next 7 days

 ## Proposed Timeline